ahebrank/paragraphs_previewer_popup/README.txt

     with no hosts.
 This is needed to render new paragraphs and nested new paragraphs from the form state when the paragraphs module cannot determine the host.

+# Optional Support
+  * https://www.drupal.org/node/2201251: Drupal 7 core patch to fix
+    field_language's static cache collisions for multiple new entities of the same entity type but different bundle.
+This patch could be needed depending on the field formatter that is used to render the paragraphs field.